WHO IS EGGBO?

 song material while rehearsing.
 Before releasing their one and only

-Like most pop bands, WTD experienced a substantial, but
+cassette tape!).
+Like most pop bands, WTD experienced a

-short-lived amount of regional success in Texas, before disbanding in
+substantial, but short-lived amount of regional success in Texas, before

-After Water the Dog, Eggbo was in a number of bands, but none
+After Water the Dog, Craig was in a number of bands, but none

 offered club-goers anything more than live performances for brief